 The Board of Directors appoints the Managing Director and decides on their salary, benefits and the terms and conditions of their executive contract.
 A written Managing Director executive contract stipulates the terms and conditions of the contract.

-Pension benefits are determined in accordance with pension laws and OP Financial Group's own pension plans.
-The Managing Director is covered by TyEL (the Finnish Employees Pensions Act) which provides pension benefits based on the years of employment and earnings as prescribed in the Act.
-The Managing Director is not included in any supplementary pension plan
+Pension benefits are determined in accordance with pension laws and OP Financial Group’s own pension plans.
+The Managing Director is covered by the Finnish Employees Pensions Act which provides pension benefits based on the years of employment and earnings as prescribed in the Act.
+The Managing Director is not included in any supplementary pension plan.

 The period of notice applicable under the Managing Director’s executive contract is six months in case the company terminates the contract.
-In case the executive contract terminates due to reasons attributable to the company, the Managing Director will be entitled to bonuses under the performance-based bonus scheme for the year of contract termination, provided that the schemes’ performance criteria and the criteria for payment under the schemes' terms and conditions are fulfilled.
+In case the executive contract terminates due to reasons attributable to the company, the Managing Director will be entitled to bonuses under the performance-based bonus scheme for the year of contract termination and the bonuses from the personnel fund, provided that the schemes’ performance criteria and the criteria for payment under the terms and conditions are fulfilled.

 Principles governing remuneration paid to the Managing Director and other management

-The remuneration schemes approved by OP Cooperative Consolidated are aimed at encouraging and engaging key human resources in the development of business and ensuring that the company attracts new key employees.
-The Remuneration Committee of OP Cooperative’s Supervisory Board and, if necessary, the Executive Board assess and monitor regularly the effectiveness of the company’s remuneration schemes with the aim of ensuring that remuneration policies and practices with respect to all personnel groups are in line with core values, strategy, targets and goals, risk policies and control systems.
+The remuneration schemes approved by OP Cooperative Consolidated are aimed at encouraging and engaging key persons in the development of business and ensuring that the company attracts new employees.
+OP Mortgage Bank’s Board of Directors, and OP Cooperative’s Board of Directors and its Nomination and Remuneration Committee assess and monitor regularly the effectiveness of the company’s remuneration schemes with the aim of ensuring that remuneration policies and practices with respect to all personnel groups are in line with the Group’s core values, strategy, targets and goals, risk policies and control systems.
 The regulations regarding the financial sector’s remuneration schemes have been taken into account in establishing the incentive schemes.

 Performance-based bonus scheme

 The Board of Directors annually decides on the performance-based bonus scheme.
 Remuneration is based on metrics deriving from annual targets.
-Such metrics may be determined at Group-, function-, department- and employee level.
-In addition to personal performance, bonus payout requires the fulfilment of the conditions set for Group- and/or company-level remuneration
+Such metrics may be determined at Group-, function-, team- and employee level.
+In addition to achieving the annual targets, bonus payout requires the fulfilment of the conditions set for Group- and/or company-level remuneration.

-For 2019, the Managing Director is entitled to a bonus corresponding to their regular three-month salary subject to PAYE tax at a maximum.
-Bonuses under the performancebased bonus scheme are paid in cash, in view of OP Financial Group’s payment guidelines with respect to persons affecting the company’s risk profile (Identified Staff).
+For 2022, the Managing Director is entitled to bonus corresponding to their regular threemonth salary subject to PAYE tax at a maximum.
+Bonuses under the performance-based bonus scheme are paid in cash, in view of OP Financial Group’s payment guidelines with respect to persons affecting the company’s risk profile (Identified Staff).

-Personnel is included in OP Financial Group’s common personnel fund (OP Financial Group Personnel Fund).
+Personnel (including the Managing Director) is included in the long-term incentive scheme based on OP Financial Group Personnel Fund.
 The personnel fund is grounded on the achievement of the Group’s shared strategic goals and targets.
-The target performance metrics in the scheme in 2019 were based on OP Financial Group’s EBT, customer experience and use of digital services.
+In 2022, the target performance metrics applied in the scheme were based on the growth differential between income and expenses at OP Financial Group as well as net growth in the number of customers using OP as their main bank and insurer.
 The Board of Directors annually determines the amount of profit-based bonuses transferred to the personnel fund.
-The maximum amount of the performance-based bonus in 2019 accounted for 5% of the total wages and salaries of the employees included in the personnel fund.
+The maximum amount of the profit-based bonus in 2022 accounted for 3 per cent of the total wages and salaries of the employees included in the personnel fund.